-When the Master prayed over the bread and the cup and blessed them, saying: 'This is my Body and Blood', he did not allow women to stand with us.'
+When the Master prayed over the bread and the cup and blessed them, saying: 'This is my Body and Blood', he did not allow women to stand with us?

 The negative wording of this text is more happily replaced by positive language which brings out something of its rationale.
 The Church ordains only males; that is, as the Anglican theologian E.L.
-Mascall has pointed out: in the Church, Christ exercises his priesthood ministerially through human beings who possess human nature in the same sexual mode in which he possesses it.2 what has been believed everywhere, always, by everyone.3
+Miscall has pointed out: in the Church, Christ exercises his priesthood ministerially through human beings who possess human nature in the same sexual mode in which he possesses it?

 The arguments in favour of this aspect of the Church's practice are, as found nowadays, basically twofold.
 The first is the argument from tradition.
-The Vincentian canon, the rule for assessing doctrinal disputes put forward by the fifth-century Church father Vincent of Lérins, states that we should hold fast to
+The Vincentian canon, the rule for assessing doctrinal disputes put forward by the fifth-century Church father Vincent of Lirins, states that we should hold fast to what has been believed everywhere, always, by everyone?